Introduction to integrations in Sharetribe

 Hotjar is an analytics tool for websites that allows you to collect user activity heatmaps, feedback, and user behavior recordings, among other features.

 Mailchimp is an email marketing and automations tool that you can use to communicate directly with your marketplace users.
-Since Mailchimp uses Zapier, integrating Flex and Mailchimp is straightforward:
+Since Mailchimp uses Zapier, integrating Sharetribe and Mailchimp is straightforward:

 - Use the sample Zapier template for adding new users to your Mailchimp mailing lists.